College for Health, Community and Policy

 The Coordinated Program in Dietetics (CPD) prepares practitioners for a variety of work settings which require practicum placement and service-learning.
 Placements occur in educational, clinical, health care facilities, hospital, and/or medical settings which require a criminal background check.
 The University of Texas at San Antonio is required to inform you of the requirements set forth by the Texas Occupation Code, Chapter 53, Sections 53.001 through 53.105.

 As a prospective student in a licensure or certification program, you are required to acknowledge that you have been made aware of these requirements and that you have read the Criminal History Policy.
-The information can be found on the Dietetic program webpage.
+The information can be found on the Dietetics program webpage.

 Program Admission Requirements